top of page

 When you have a relationship with God and you trust Him, your life will be full of signs, wonders, and miracles.
 It will be the norm because this is Kingdom living.

 To live a fearless life, it first starts with trust in God.
-So read His Word and keep what He says close to your heart and understanding so when you are face with your own Pharaohs you will know in the end the Pharaohs in your life will be defeated.
+So, read His Word and keep what He says close to your heart and understanding so that when you are faced with your own Pharaohs, you will know that the Pharaohs in your life will be defeated.

-Remember there is nothing God cannot do and there is nothing too hard for God (see Jeremiah 32:27)
+Remember, there is nothing God cannot do and there is nothing too hard for God (Jeremiah 32:27)

 From Series: Life Lessons Learned from the Bible - Exodus 7-8